IKalonji/SwarmFairOsIPFSDapp/README.md

 ### Notice

 1. This project is not audited and should not be used in a production environment.
-2. The project was build on Windows and has not been tested on any Linux distro, but it should run since the tools used are cross platform.
+2. The project was built on Windows and has not been tested on any Linux distro, but it should run since the tools used are cross platform.

 <!-- GETTING STARTED -->
 ## Getting Started